TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/rootfs.md

 bin  linuxrc  sbin  usr
 ```

-## 3. Create an install script to put all the material in rootfs partition.
+# 3. Create an install script to put all the material in rootfs partition

 When kernel start to load the rootfs, it will try to find a starting point to load up services that needed for linux.
 There are several init methods that used in linux: ``SysV``, ``systemd``, ``openRC``, ...